-This program is specifically designed for traditional-aged students who enter the University directly after completing high school.
-Course delivery at the lower-division level consists of on-campus courses held during the daytime that are supplemented with carefully selected on-line components.
+This method of course delivery is designed primarily for traditional-aged students who enter the University directly after completing high school.
+It is also beneficial for transfer students whose personal or professional schedules will not accommodate accelerated courses.
+Course delivery at the lower-division level consists of on-campus classes held during the daytime that are supplemented with carefully selected on-line components.